gheorghina/gheorghina.github.io/_posts/2018-11-24-ansible-vagrant-setup-on-windows.markdown

 ---
 layout: post
-title:  "Hot to setup with Vagrant and Ansible Windows 10"
+title:  "Hot to setup with Vagrant and Ansible on Windows 10"
 date:   2018-11-24 00:18:23 +0700
 categories: [ansible, vagrant, windows10, linux]
 ---